 Willamette/Dexter.
 Thorpe said Dexter has over 3,000 fish.
 The fish buyer was in on Tuesday.
 Water temperature is about 60F.
 Taylor expressed concern about the anticipated fall water temperatures.
 He expects temperatures to be mid to high 60’s in the fall.
 Sharpe asked if medicated feed has been ordered.
 Thorpe said the budget reflects the need for medicated feed and ODFW is preparing for the worse.
 Columnaris is expected.
 There will be no where to get cool water in the fall.

 100 fish have been outplanted to the North Fork Middle Fork for each of the last three weeks.
 A portable tank has been used to move fish.
-Sharpe put together a schedule for outplants and we are two weeks behind on outplants to Fall Creek.
+Sharpe put together a schedule for outplants and we are two weeks behind on outplants to the Middle Fork above Hills Cr Reservoir.

 Leaburg.
 Thorpe reported that there are higher numbers of Chinook than in previous years.
 40 have been moved to McKenzie and another 20 in the trap.
 Taylor said there is about 28% mark rate.
 1149 unmarked fish have gone through Leaburg.
 There are tools in place to remove the hatchery component as the numbers increase.
 McKenzie is collecting a high number of fish as well.
 Sharpe pointed out we are about halfway through the migration so 2000 unmarked fish could be expected.
 Thorpe said these returns are from releases of 1 million fish five years ago.
 The hatchery fish numbers should decrease over the next few years due to the reduced releases.